dutes/ci_portfolio_three/README.md

 #### rich
 The rich library allows for the colouring of text and easy display of ASCII art.

+### graphviz
+The graphviz library was used to create the class map for the project.

 ## Project Setup
 To setup the project locally, follow these steps: